 In this recipe:

-🥩 The Cut: what is a Chuck Roast
+🥩 The Cut: What is Smoked Chuck Roast

 The chuck, shoulder area, is one of our favorite cuts from the cow.
 Known for it’s rich beefy flavor, there are so many great cuts of beef within this primal.
 And not all for roasting; some rare gems, like the teres major steak or Denver steak, have incredible flavor in filet form.
 But for this Traeger recipe, we’re using the chuck roast to maximize flavor and make the best pulled beef.